signalfx/integrations/signalfx-agent/README.md

 	 generally does not prevent the Smart Agent from starting up, but will prevent that monitor from ever instantiating.

-Also see our [FAQ](https://github.com/signalfx/signalfx-agent/tree/master/docs/faq.md) for more troubleshooting help.
+Also see our <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/faq.md">FAQ</a> for more troubleshooting help.

 ### DEVELOPMENT